 - Boyce D., B.Sc., M.Sc.
 Memorial

 Located at Logy Bay, 10 km from the St. John's campus, the OSC has an excellent unpolluted sea water supply that is the lifeline of the centre.
 There are 38 laboratories of varying size, 24 of which have flowing seawater and 14 of which are dry and house instruments for analytical chemistry, biochemistry, physiology, histology, molecular biology (genetics and genomics) and microscopy.
-There are eight cold rooms for controlled physiological experiments and common-use rooms for fish sampling, microscopy/ image analysis, high-speed centrifugation, radioisotope analyses, histological preparation and histochemistry, and molecular biology.
+There are eight cold rooms for controlled physiological experiments and common-use rooms for fish sampling, microscopy/ image analysis, high-speed centrifugation, radioisotope analyses, and molecular biology.
 Field Services maintains a variety of Scuba gear for coldwater year-round diving, benthic trawls and drags, seines, plankton nets, Niskin bottles, CTD, underwater video camera and a portable air compressor and generator.
 The unit operates a 4 m zodiac, 7 m Boston Whaler and 5 ton multi-purpose vehicle with aeration and recirculating seawater holding tanks (2500 L) suitable for transporting live specimens long distances.

 The Dr. Joe Brown Aquatic Research Building (JBARB) provides state-of-the-art facilities and world class staff with expertise to support research, training, pre-commercial production, and small-scale commercial trials in marine aquaculture.
 A critical component of the 1400 square meters facility is a seawater system designed to deliver high quality, temperature controlled, flow through water.
 Separate tanks and rooms are available for broodstock conditioning, paired mating, hatchery rearing, first feeding/nursery operations, grow-out and physiological investigations on marine finfish.
 The JBARB carries out research in collaboration with Memorial University of Newfoundland, and government and industry partners.
 The aquaculture potential of various finfish species (Atlantic cod, Atlantic salmon, Arctic char, Steelhead trout, cunners, and smaller flounder species) is being evaluated through the study of broodstock biology, physiology and genomics, and the development of larval rearing techniques.